tichaonaclapperton/TICMUS25488_FTO2025_Group-B_Tichaona_Musasa_JSL01/README.md

 ## Figma Design Link

-Before starting this project, refer to the provided Figma design for layout, styling, and responsiveness details: [Figma Design](<https://www.figma.com/design/gNQuGWGGRATtjWrAVW8FTC/kanban-task-management-web-app-(Copy)?t=LCTJCuVbTtm8094H-0>)
+Before starting this project, refer to the provided Figma design for layout, styling, and responsiveness details:

 ## Overview